openebs-archive/openebs-docs/docs/alphafeatures.md

          storage: 9Gi
      storageClassName: openebs-csi-cstor-disk
    </div>

+   In the above snippet, `storage` is modified with 9Gi from 5Gi.

 3. Wait for the updated capacity to reflect in PVC status (pvc.status.capacity.storage).
 Perform the following command to verify the updated size of the PVC:

    ```